dakeryas/deadbeef-dr-meter/README.md

 The Makefiles should be easy to port to OSX or FreeBSD.

 ## Installation
 After having installed the aforementionned requirements and cloned this repository, in the root folder of your local copy of the repository, type
 ```
 make install
 ```

+## Custom installation
 The default installation location of the plugins is `${HOME}/.local/lib/deadbeef`, this may be overridden with the PREFIX GNUmake variable, e.g.
 ```
 make install PREFIX=/path/where/deadbeef/finds/plugins
 ```
 You can also combined it with `DESTDIR` whilst retaining the `RUNPATH` (set so that the plugins find `libdrmeter.so`) set from the `PREFIX` value, e.g.
 ```
 make install DESTDIR=$PWD/temp PREFIX=/usr/lib/x86_64-linux-gnu
 ```